marcus-crane/utf9k/content/blog/2022-02-12--plex-tidal-together/index.md

 ### You can't remove Tidal albums

-This one seems like a weirdly obvious oversight so I'm going to give the benefit of the doubt here and assume there was some weird technical limitation that resulting in this being deferred.
+This one seems like a weirdly obvious oversight so I'm going to give the benefit of the doubt here and assume there was some weird technical limitation that mean this was deferred to the backlog.

-The team are definitely aware of it
+The team are definitely aware of it:

 {{< tweet "plexamp" "1491494752327372801" >}}